-Some visitors choose to fly into Atlantic City International Airport (ACY) which is 9 miles from the city center.
-Spirit Airlines offers flights to Atlantic City from various places including Miami, Denver, Chicago and Tampa.
+Some visitors choose to fly into Atlantic City International Airport (ACY), which is 9 miles from the city center.
+Spirit Airlines offers flights to Atlantic City from various places, including Miami, Denver, Chicago, and Tampa.
 From the airport, a bus service operated by NJ Transit can take you to the city center.
 Taxis and rental cars are also available.
 Alternatively, you can fly to Philadelphia International Airport (PHL); it’s 60 miles west of the city.
 Take a train or rent a car for the one-hour drive to Atlantic City.

 It’s easy to reach Atlantic City by car.
-If you’re coming from Philadelphia or South Jersey, just take the Atlantic City Expressway toll road to the Marina district, Brigantine or the city center.
+If you’re coming from Philadelphia or South Jersey, just take the Atlantic City Expressway toll road to the Marina district, Brigantine, or the city center.
 The Garden State Parkway toll road connects with the Expressway 10 miles from Atlantic City for those driving from New York or Cape May.
 US Highway 9 is a toll-free, if slightly slower, alternative.

 If you prefer to travel by bus, Greyhound offers services to Atlantic City from Washington, DC, Philadelphia, and New York.
 Expect to pay between $20 and $40 for the round trip depending on your embarkation point.

-There are 1,200 parking spaces on the first level of the Center (Garage height 7′) for attendees and exhibitors.
+- There are 1,200 parking spaces on the first level of the Center (Garage height 7′) for attendees and exhibitors.
 In addition, numerous public lots and garages are within walking distance of the Center.
-Please see appendix for a map showing ancillary parking areas.
+Please see the appendix for a map showing ancillary parking areas.

-Due to fire code restrictions, parking on loading docks, ramps or on the exhibit floor is not allowed.
+- Due to fire code restrictions, parking on loading docks, ramps, or on the exhibit floor is not allowed.
 Vehicles in violation will be towed at the owners’ expense.

 - Overnight parking is not permitted.